dniadzelka/RentCars/README.md

-REQUIREMENTS
+REQUIREMENTS:

-NodeJs >= v.5.0.0
+NodeJs  (v.5.0.0)
+mongoDB

-mongoDB (don't forget to set --dbpath)
+Don't forget to set --dbpath.
+Just execute in cmd: mongod.exe --dbpath PATH_TO_YOUR_PROJECT\RentCars\db

-HOW TO RUN
+HOW TO RUN:

 npm install
 npm start